SaniyaKhullar/NetREm/README.md

 ### Output Values: ###

-* An GRegulNet network-regularized linear model object from the GRegulNet class.
-We can fit our GRegulNet estimator object on $X$ and $y$ training data and retrieve coefficients.
-Then, we can evaluate our model performance capabilities on testing data using the Mean Squared Error (MSE).
+* A fitted GRegulNet network-regularized linear model object from the GRegulNet class.
+We can retrieve our model coefficients.
+We can evaluate our model performance capabilities on testing data using the Mean Squared Error (MSE) by calling the predict($X_{test}$, $y_{test}$) function.

 | Output | Definition |
 | --------- | ---------- |